New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Over/under insights

-- New Orleans and its opponents have combined for 44 points only twice this season.
+- New Orleans and its opponents have scored at least 43.5 points only twice this year.

-- Seattle's games have gone over 44 points in four of six chances this season.
+- Monday's over/under is 5.2 points lower than the two team's combined 48.7 points per game average.

+- This contest's over/under is 0.5 points greater than the 43 these two squads combine to surrender per game this season.

-- The combined points per game average of the two teams, 48.7, is 4.7 points greater than Monday's over/under.
+- Saints games this season feature an average total of 44.6 points, a number 1.1 points higher than Monday's over/under.

-- The 43 combined points per game that these two squads have allowed this season are one fewer than the 44 over/under in this contest.

-- The average total in Saints games this season is 44.6, 0.6 points more than Monday's total of 44.
+- The 43.5-point total for this game is 7.2 points below the 50.7 points per game average total in Seahawks games this season.

-- In 2020, games involving the Seahawks have averaged a total of 50.7 points, 6.7 more than the set over/under in this contest.

 Saints stats and trends

-- New Orleans has played five games, with three wins against the spread.

-- The Saints have yet to cover the spread this season when favored by 5 points or more.
+- The Saints have been favored by 5.5 points or more one time this season and have not covered the spread in any of them.

-- New Orleans' games this year have gone over the total in two out of five opportunities (40%).
+- New Orleans' games this year have hit the over on two of five set point totals (40%).

-- New Orleans is 3-0 against the spread and 3-0 overall this season when the team records more than 24.8 points.
+- When New Orleans scores more than 24.8 points, it is 3-0 against the spread and 3-0 overall.

 - The Saints have five giveaways this season, while the Seahawks have six takeaways.